CleverCloud/doc.clever-cloud.com/deploy/application/java/java-jar.md

 title: Jar deployment
 position: 3
 shortdesc: Deploy a jar on Clever Cloud...
+keywords:
+- deploy
 tags:
 - java
+str_replace_dict:
+  "@application-type@": "Java + JAR"
 ---

+## Overview

 Clever Cloud offers you to run any Java ARchive file.
-You do not need to change your code, but running it on Clever Cloud needs some configuration files, here is what you can do:
+You do not need to change your code, but running it on Clever Cloud needs some configuration files or environment variable to specify the the JAR path.

-  * Commit and push a single jar file with all dependencies embedded;
-  * Commit and push your sources, let Clever Cloud build them with maven or gradle, and run the resulting jar;

-Note : like other runtimes, Java application need listen on `0.0.0.0:8080`
+Note : like other runtimes, Java application needs to listen on `0.0.0.0:8080`

-Please **keep in mind** that you cannot give any parameters to your jar file in commande line.
-For example, if you use [Dropwizard](http://www.dropwizard.io) framework, you can't set `server` parameter and config file.
+{{< readfile "/content/partials/create-application.md" >}}

+{{< readfile "/content/partials/set-env-vars.md" >}}

+{{< readfile "/content/partials/java-versions.md" >}}

-## Create an application
+## Configure your Java application

-Create a *Java + Maven* or *Java + Gradle* application, more information is available on the page [Deploy an application on Clever Cloud](/doc/clever-cloud-overview/add-application/).

-## Necessary information

 You *must* either have the `CC_JAR_PATH` environment variable containing the path to your jar or provide a `clevercloud/jar.json` file (jar.json file in